 Long-form articles allow for all sorts of repurposing, which can prove beneficial when creating social media posts about these insights gained from reading through an extensive piece.

-Here are a few tips to write compelling blog posts to expand your company’s digital reach.
+Here are a few tips for writing compelling blog posts to expand your company’s digital reach.

 a) Create valuable content that addresses specific pain points or challenges your target audience faces.